-Several popular links are listed on the left side of our main page.
-The following list of additional links is provided to assist visitors to our pages find more information on the Internet.
+Lists of our most popular Canadian and other links are included at the bottom of each page of our website.
+The following additional links are provided to assist visitors to our pages find more information on the Internet.
 Inclusion of any given link does not imply endorsement by CHHA Manitoba Chapter of a particular service, product or organization.

 Society for Manitobans with Disabilities (SMD) provides a wide variety of programs and services to disabled Manitobans